{user_name}

 To the YouTube channel

-project radar demonstrator cutout
+project radar demonstrator isolated

 Application area - Portal crane for loading container ships

 One example is use in shipyards.
-Mounted on the crane bridge, the sensors precisely detect and monitor the crane position during the loading of container ships and ensure the safety of people and equipment under extreme conditions.
+Mounted on the crane bridge, the sensors precisely detect and monitor the crane position during loading of container ships and ensure the safety of people and equipment under extreme conditions.

-project radar demonstrator application area distance sensors portal crane shipyard container ship
+project radar demonstrator application area distance sensors portal crane shipyard containership

 Visualization - LED tubes make measurement data visible